atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimization-using-explain.md

 Here are a few final tips about indexing:

 1. Remember to **_ANALYZE_**: it is important to run **_ANALYZE;_** after creating an index in order to update the statistics on the index.
 This lets the query planner make the most informed decision on when to use an index)
 2. Remember to **_VACUUM_**: It is important to run **_VACUUM ANALYZE_** after significant modifications to the table.
-This command will clean up the index’s statistics, throwing away old values and adding new values.
+This command will clean up the index's statistics, throwing away old values and adding new values.
 This command will run automatically periodically, however it is useful to run this command after heavy modifications for quicker results.
-3. Make sure your query can use the index: avoid using [Regex patterns](https://dataschool.com/learn/how-regex-in-sql-works) with a wild card at the beginning such as **_LIKE ‘%\[pattern\]%’_** this makes the query planner unable to use an index.
-You can use Regex patterns with wildcards at the end such as **_LIKE ‘\[pattern\]%’_**.
+3. Make sure your query can use the index: avoid using [Regex patterns](https://dataschool.com/learn/how-regex-in-sql-works) with a wild card at the beginning such as **_LIKE '%\[pattern\]%'_** this makes the query planner unable to use an index.
+You can use Regex patterns with wildcards at the end such as **_LIKE '\[pattern\]%'_**.

 ## Data Types